Ex-MSU gymnastics coach Klages charged in Nassar case

 “It’s relieving to see the truth come out,” said Lemke, a former gymnast and MSU student.

-John Manly, a California-based lawyer who represented the majority of the 333 Nassar accusers in civil litigation, said the Attorney General's Office was likely unable to charge Klages on failure to report because the statute of limitations had passed.
+John Manly, a California-based lawyer who represented the majority of the more than 500 Nassar accusers, said the Attorney General's Office was likely unable to charge Klages on failure to report because the statute of limitations had passed.

 “Look at all the harm that was done,” he said.
 “If she had spoken up and had someone investigated none of this would have happened.”